Human capital flight: Indonesia

-While there is no empirical data about human capital flight from Indonesia, the brain drain phenomena in Indonesia was estimated to reach 5% in Indonesia.
+While there is no empirical data about human capital flight from Indonesia, the brain drain phenomenon in Indonesia was estimated to reach 5%.
 After the May 1998 riots of Indonesia, many Chinese Indonesians decided to flee to other countries such as Singapore, Malaysia, Taiwan, Australia, the Netherlands, and the United States which severely contributes to brain drain within the country.
 Indonesian Aerospace laid off some two thirds of its workforce after the 1997 Asian financial crisis, leading many workers to leave their country to find a better career overseas.
 As of 2018, there are at least 60 Indonesians graduated from local or overseas universities working at Boeing and Airbus, with half of them holding middle management positions.

+In 2023, it was reported that over 4,000 Indonesians acquired Singaporean citizenship between 2019 and 2022.
+Most of these are young people, students in the ages 25 – 35 and degree holders.
+The main reasons given were better job prospects, scholarships, better healthcare, higher salaries and a good public transport.

+In addition, 413 of the 35,536 recipients of the state and tax funded Indonesia Endowment Fund for Education (LPDP) did not return to Indonesia between 2013 and 2022.
+They were required to return and work in Indonesia for several years after they concluded their studies.

 Malaysia

 There have been high rates of human capital flight from Malaysia.
 Major pull factors have included better career opportunities abroad and compensation, while major push factors included corruption, social inequality, educational opportunities, racial inequality such as the government's Bumiputera affirmative action policies.
 As of 2011, Bernama has reported that there are a million talented Malaysians working overseas.
 Recently human capital flight has increased in pace: 305,000 Malaysians migrated overseas between March 2008 and August 2009, compared to 140,000 in 2007.

 Non-Bumiputeras, particularly Malaysian Indians and Malaysian Chinese, were over-represented in these statistics.
-Popular destinations included Singapore, Australia, the United States and the United Kingdom.
+Popular destinations included Singapore, Australia and the United Kingdom.
 This is reported to have caused Malaysia's economic growth rate to fall to an average of 4.6% per annum in the 2000s compared to 7.2% in the 1990s.